 Consider how large the average mortgage balance ($236,443, according to Experian), auto loan balance ($22,612), and student loan debt amount ($39,032) are compared to the average credit card purchase (around $91 as of 2021, according to Statista).

 What’s clear from this data is that American cardholders are using their credit cards a lot.
-In many cases, they’re also not paying off their balances in full.
+In many cases, they’re also not paying off their balances in full, which is a credit card mistake.
 The revolving credit card debt Americans are carrying contributes a great deal to their total debt and credit cards’ proportion of consumer debt.

 The Average Amount of Credit Card Debt in America

 The average credit card balance among American consumers in 2022 amounted to $5,910, Bankrate reported.
-As we explore credit card debt across all kinds of demographics, this number can help us better understand how different segments of populations compare to American cardholders as a whole, as well as in relation to other populations.
+As I explore credit card debt across all kinds of demographics, this number can help me better understand how different segments of populations compare to American cardholders as a whole, as well as in relation to other populations.

 It’s worth noting that the median debt for credit cardholders is significantly lower than the average debt amount at $2,700, job search website Zippia reported.
 This large discrepancy between average and median debt indicates that the consumers with the largest amounts of debt a skewing the statistics, which makes it appear that the typical American household carries more debt than it really does.